 Building a great React Native app more likely requires retrieving the mobile device details like the operating system, version, bundle ID and much more.
 You probably would need this information to compare versions, or perhaps check if the current operating system is Android or iOS, and so on.

 In this post, the easiest way to get the device information in React Native will be illustrated easily and step by step.
-React Native does not provide all the required device details out-of-the-box, that's why a plugin is needed to retrieve these information.
+React Native does not provide all the required device details out-of-the-box, that's why a plugin is needed to retrieve this information.

 The plugin used is react-native-device-info.

 Installing React-Native-Device-Info Plugin in your React Native project

 To start off, add the React Native device info plugin in your app by running the following command.